Annie-B Parson: 17c (2017)

 17c was presented as a work in progress excerpt as part of the American Realness Festival at Gibney Dance's Agnes Varis Performing Arts Center in January 2017.
 It then played at the Philadelphia Fringe Festival September 7–9.

-In October it was presented at Mass MoCa, co-presented by Jacob's Pillow Dance in North Adams MA.
-Its world premiere was in November 2017 at the Carolina Performing Arts in Chapel Hill, NC, and its New York Premiere was at the Brooklyn Academy of Music's Next Wave Festival in Brooklyn New York in November 2017.
+In October it was presented at Mass MoCa, co-presented by Jacob's Pillow Dance in North Adams.
+Massachusetts.
+Its world premiere was in November 2017 at the Carolina Performing Arts in Chapel Hill, North Carolina, and its New York premiere was at the Brooklyn Academy of Music's Next Wave Festival in Brooklyn New York in November 2017.

 The Road Awaits Us (2017)

 Based loosely on an absurdist play by Ionesco, in this North American premiere, Annie-B Parson stages a birthday party for a company of esteemed dance elders, including Bebe Miller, Meg Harper, Keith Sabado, Sheryl Sutton, Douglas Dunn, Betsy Gregory, Brian Bertscher, and Black-Eyed Susan.
 This piece was originally created for Sadler's Wells Elixir Co.

-Performance history includes Sadler's Wells, London in June 2017 and NYU Skirball in November 2019.
+Performance history includes Sadler's Wells, London, in June 2017 and NYU Skirball in November 2019.